 Under the bill, a county, municipality, or authority (local unit) that establishes a stormwater utility is authorized to charge and collect reasonable fees and other charges to recover the stormwater utility's costs for stormwater management.
 These fees and other charges are to be collected from the owner or occupant of any real property from which originates stormwater runoff which enters the stormwater management system or the waters of the State.
-A fee or other charge is to be based on a fair and equitable approximation of the proportionate contribution of stormwater runoff from the real property.
-In establishing a fee or other charge, a local unit would be required to provide a partial fee reduction in the form of a credit for any property which has installed and is operating and maintaining stormwater best management practices that reduce, retain, or treat stormwater onsite.
+A fee or other charge would be based on a fair and equitable approximation of the proportionate contribution of stormwater runoff from the real property.
+In establishing a fee or other charge, a local unit would be required to provide a partial fee reduction in the form of a credit for any property that complies with the State or local stormwater management standards that were in place at the time the system was approved.
+A local unit would be required to provide an additional credit for any property which has installed and is operating and maintaining current stormwater best management practices that reduce, retain, or treat stormwater onsite.
 A local unit would be required to provide an additional credit to any property which has installed and is operating and maintaining green infrastructure onsite.
 Under the bill, land actively devoted to agriculture or horticulture would be exempt from any fee or other charge.

 A local unit is permitted to use the fees or other charges collected for a variety of stormwater-related purposes outlined in the bill.
 A local unit that collects fees or other charges is required to remit to the State Treasurer annually an amount equal to five percent of all fees or other charges, or \$50,000, whichever amount is less.
-The State Treasurer is to deposit these moneys into the "Clean Stormwater and Flood Reduction Fund" (fund), established by the bill.
-Moneys deposited in the fund are to be specifically dedicated and used by the Department of Environmental Protection (DEP) to fund planning, implementation, and coordination activities related to stormwater utilities in the State, water quality monitoring and assessment, point pollution and non-point source water reduction projects. implementation of the DEP's stormwater management program, and a public education and outreach program relating to stormwater management.
+The State Treasurer is to deposit these moneys into the "Clean Stormwater and Flood Reduction Fund" (fund), established by the bill. deposited in the fund are to be specifically dedicated and used by the Department of Environmental Protection (DEP) to fund planning, implementation, and coordination activities related to stormwater utilities in the State, water quality monitoring and assessment, point non-point source water pollution reduction implementation of the DEP's stormwater management program, and a public education and outreach program relating to stormwater management.